Braves OF Ozuna arrested on domestic violence charge

-NEW YORK (AP) — Atlanta Braves outfielder Marcell Ozuna was arrested Saturday on charges of aggravated assault strangulation and misdemeanor family violence.
+NEW YORK (AP) — Atlanta Braves slugger Marcell Ozuna was arrested Saturday on charges of aggravated assault by strangulation and battery after police officers said they witnessed him attacking his wife.

+A statement from the Sandy Springs Police Department in Georgia said officers responded to a 911 call Saturday afternoon and entered a home where the front door was open and they heard screaming coming from inside.

+The statement said officers witnessed Ozuna grab his wife by the neck and throw her against a wall.

+“In addition to the strangulation attempts, the suspect also struck the victim with his arm which has a cast from a previous injury,” the statement said.

+“The victim did have visible injuries, but was not transported to the hospital,” the police report said.

-The 30-year-old was booked by the Sandy Springs Police Department, according to Fulton County Jail records, and an apparent photo of his arrest was posted by a user on Twitter.
+Ozuna has been booked into Fulton County Jail.
+An apparent photo of his arrest was posted by a user on Twitter.
 Sandy Springs is a suburb of Atlanta.

 Major League Baseball's Department of Investigations plans to review the matter under the joint domestic violence policy in place between MLB and the players association.